Azimuth1/azimuth1-website/_posts/2015-06-02-a-new-topo-map-for-saving-lives.md

-Trails were removed from the new USGS topo series, a critical feature to know about for search and rescue.
+Trails were removed from the new US Topo series, a critical feature to know about for search and rescue.

 |Pre-2009 Raster trails| |Current Vector maps without trails|
 |:-------------:|-|:-------------:|